 Limited Effectiveness From Central Nervous System Approach

-Just getting the diagnosis helped Deborah, as did stress reduction, dietary changes, yoga and mild exercise, but the FDA approved drugs didn’t.
-The therapeutic approach to Fibromyalgia has been largely built on the idea that FM is a brain disorder which causes pain sensations and other stimuli to be greatly magnified.
+Just getting the diagnosis helped Deborah, as did stress reduction, dietary changes, yoga, and mild exercise, but the FDA-approved drugs didn’t.
+The therapeutic approach to fibromyalgia has been largely built on the idea that FM is a brain disorder that causes pain sensations and other stimuli to be greatly magnified.
 Deborah’s muscles weren’t damaged; her brain was.

-There’s certainly plenty of evidence for brain dysfunction in both FM and ME/CFS, but drugs designed to dampen central nervous system pain signals have generally provide only modest relief to some patients.
+There’s certainly plenty of evidence for brain dysfunction in both FM and ME/CFS, but drugs designed to dampen central nervous system pain signals have generally provided only modest relief to some patients.

 The fact that the central nervous system pain signatures, formerly thought to be unique to FM, are showing up in other pain disorders suggests they’re common endpoints of a variety of processes.
 Chronic pain does appear to change the structure of the brain but that understanding, for the most part, has not left the medical field with better therapeutics (but see the end of this blog).

 The Body Returns – Peripheral Nerve Destruction